Oakhurst, California: Geography

 Oakhurst lies along the Fresno River, 3 mi south-southwest of Yosemite Forks, at an elevation of 2274 ft.

-Set in the upper foothills of the Sierra Nevada, the community is bordered by the Fresno River to the west and north.
-Roads from Oakhurst extend south to the San Joaquin Valley, east to Yosemite National Park and the High Sierra, north along State Route 49 through California’s Gold Country, and west toward the valley floor.
-Historically, this crossroads location made Oakhurst a gathering point for Native American groups in the region.
+The community is in the upper foothills of the Sierra Nevada.
+The Fresno River borders parts of Oakhurst to the west and north.
+Roads from Oakhurst extend south toward the San Joaquin Valley, north toward Yosemite National Park, east along California State Route 49.

 Nearby communities include Ahwahnee, Coarsegold, and Bass Lake.
 According to the United States Census Bureau, the CDP covers 33.5 sqmi.

+Deadwood Peak rises south of Oakhurst and was formerly the site of Deadwood Peak Lookout.